 Moreover, the teacher’s wireless presenters, document cameras, interactive whiteboards, and many other tech tools enhance lesson presentations which make them more appealing to the students.
 With this, students get more interested in paying attention and participating in the discussion than just having the chalkboard talk.

-In other words, the air of boredom, the acts of yawning, and uninterested whims just evaporate and replaced with great interests, much energy, and enthusiasm.
+In other words, the air of boredom, the acts of yawning, and uninterested whims just evaporate and are replaced with great interests, much energy, and enthusiasm.

 4. Helps Students With Learning Difficulties

 Tech tools are helpful to students with learning difficulties.
 The use of tablets, iPads, and educational apps gives children creative ways to learn new concepts and enhance their skills.

 An array of interactive apps improve children’s focus and concentration.
 They make the learning environment most fitting to the student’s abilities and difficulties.